Gas vs Electric Ovens: Which One Should You Buy?

 3. Energy Efficiency and Cost

-Winner: Gas ovens are more energy-efficient long-term, while electric ovens are more affordable upfront.
+Winner: Gas ovens are cost savers in the long run, while electric ovens are cheaper.

 4. Maintenance and Cleaning

-• Electric Oven: Easier to maintain with smooth surfaces and often come with self-cleaning functions.
-No concerns about leaks or pilot lights.
+• Electric Oven: Easy to maintain due to smooth surfaces.
+Some are even provided with self-cleaning options.
+No worries about oil leaks and pilot lights.

-Winner: Electric ovens win for ease of maintenance.
+Winner: Electric ovens emerge the winner in terms of easy maintenance.

 5. Cooking Control and Temperature Management